 Exit Survey: This survey will provide you with the chance to provide feedback on my service to you.
 Upon completing it, you will have the option to join the AHC Social Club and/or AHC Think Tank.
 After I receive it, I will also send a summary of our work together to you and your vet, along with AHC swag,

 Membership Options: Caring for a cat can be similar to parenting a child in that you might always continue to look for new ways to improve your cat’s behavior.
 For that reason, after you’re initial goal for your cat’s behavior has been met, you’ll have the option to join my private Facebook groups: AHC Social Club and AHC Think Tank.
 The first is available for free to clients and the second is available for a monthly fee.

-- We will proceed with a subsequent implement step, only AFTER you have submitted your homework from previous step.
+- We will proceed with a subsequent implement step, only AFTER you have completed assignments from the previous step.

 - Barring emergencies, should you fail to prepare for or miss two check-ins, I will consider our case closed.
 You are responsible for being actively involved in implementing this plan and reporting on your progress.

-- Big Three Cases: For cases involving any of the big three behaviors (elimination, scratching, aggression), you must purchase an 8 or 12 check-in package.
+- Big Three Cases: For cases involving any of the big three behaviors (elimination, scratching, aggression), you must purchase six to eight check-ins.
+Complex behaviors take time to change.